humanmade/nav-menu-cache/README.md

-DRAFT PLUGIN: WP Nav Menu Cache
+Draft Plugin: WP Nav Menu Cache
 ===============================

 **NOTE:** This plugin is currently a draft.
 Development is still in progress and has not been used in production.
-Contributions and feedback is very much welcome.
+Contributions and feedback are very much welcome.

 Very large nav menus can impact performance of page load as they perform a significant number of calls to the object cache.
 However typically menus don't change frequently and are a good candidate to be cached.
 Caching menus isn't straight forwards of course, as we need to highlight the current page.